 APIs can deliver apps and integrate with other systems.
 AMPLIFY and API Management addresses all these needs.
-There are all sorts of functionality to create, manage and govern APIs and consume them.
+There are many functionalities to create, manage and govern APIs and consume them.
 Metrics are important to measure to guide your success.
 The reason Axway is a strong solution, along with the partnership of Ping Identity, is that you have the two forces together that help provide a strong policy filter.
 This helps to build these policies with minimal change to get things wrong.
 Security and policy filters are important to achieve protection.

 Big areas of interest are access control.
 There are a lot of items in terms of data and identity control that enable Ping Identity to pinpoint high-level threats.
 Therefore, Axway has partnered with the company to combat API security challenges and cyberattacks.

 PingIntelligence for APIs is security and intelligence combined.
 Intelligence to manage threats to APIs.
 AI-powered cybersecurity at the highest level.
 This lists all active APIs with API Auto-Discovery.
 This is self-learned modeling to identify and block cyberattacks on APIs, data and helps to detect hacking with API Deception (Honeypots).
 Further, with deep traffic visibility and reporting, you have a high level of protection to cover a cyberattack.
 A goal of the product is to detect future problems.

 On the AutoDiscovery side, Ping can notify you when problems arise.
 Hijacking is always a problem.
 PingIntelligence can identify stolen cookies and deploy APIs that attack probing hackers.
 From there, hackers are blocked from production to the APIs.